-- 1. Linear regression algorithm is used to construct the standard curve.
-Precision (%CV) and accuracy (PDFT) of each calibration standard and quality control should be within 25%. - 2.
-At least three calibration standards should be available for assay to be considered acceptable. - 3.
-The correlation coefficient of the standard curve must be at least 0.980. - 4.
-If quality controls fail to meet acceptance criterion described in 8.1, run should be repeated. - 5.
-If standard curve fails to meet acceptance criterion described in 8.1-8.3, the run should be repeated. - 6.
-Precision of the study sample should be within 25%. - 7.
-Precision of inhibition/enhancement control should be within 25% - 8.
-Spike recovery indicative of the accuracy of the inhibition/enhancement control should be between 50 and 200% [2].
-Spike recovery <50% is indicative of inhibition; that above 200% is indicative of either endotoxin contamination or enhancement. - 9.
-If sample interference is detected, the assay results for this sample are invalid.
+- 8.1 Linear regression algorithm is used to construct the standard curve.
+Precision (%CV) and accuracy (PDFT) of each calibration standard and quality control should be within 25%. - 8.2 At least three calibration standards should be available in order for the assay to be considered acceptable. - 8.3 The correlation coefficient of the standard curve must be at least 0.980. - 8.4 If quality controls fail to meet acceptance criterion described in 8.1, the run should be repeated. - 8.5 If standard curve fails to meet acceptance criterion described in 8.1-8.3, the run should be repeated. - 8.6 Precision of the study sample should be within 25%. - 8.7 Precision of inhibition/enhancement controls should be within 25% - 8.8 Spike recovery indicative of the accuracy of the inhibition/enhancement control should between 50 and 200% [2].
+Spike recovery <50% is indicative of inhibition; that above 200% is indicative of either endotoxin contamination or enhancement. - 8.9 If sample interference is detected, the results for this sample are invalid.
 Other tests should be considered as discussed in reference 4.